Hajdukson/currency-app/readme.md

 });
 ```

-Feel free to check out the rest of the code
+Feel free to check out rest of the code